liskovaf/COCONUT/README.md

 # Feature interrelation profiling
-Feature interrelation profiling of natural products and comerically available compounds using COCONUT and ZINC dataset.
+The aim of this work was to adapt the feature interrelation profiling methodology for application on natural products (COCONUT dataset) and commercially available compounds(ZINC dataset), to quantitatively describe their substructure interrelation differences and use these differences to estimate the NP-likeness of chemical structure.

 # Step by step
 ## 01_11_2021
 **Coconut database analysis from sdf file**